 Is your toddler hysterical at bedtime?
 Avoid screaming at night for hours with these tips and get your child sleeping soundly in no time.

-My toddler started refusing bedtime, outright freaking out at the mere mention of it.
-I was tired of the nightly antics, especially when I just wanted to end the day already.
+My toddler started screaming at bedtime even at the mere mention of it.
+Meanwhile, I was tired of the nightly antics, especially when I just wanted to end the day already.

 But then I reminded myself that kids see separation as any time they’re apart from us, including bedtime.
-While we might assume defiant behavior or annoying habits, deep down, they’re adjusting to being away from us while they sleep.
+While we might assume this is defiant behavior or an annoying habit, deep down, they’re adjusting to being away from us while they sleep.

-With that in mind, I experimented with different ways to finally end my toddler hysterical at bedtime.
-Many of these are questions you need to ask yourself, while others are simple and practical changes you can do for a big impact.
+With that in mind, I experimented with different ways to finally stop his behavior.
+Many of these are questions you need to ask yourself, while others are simple and practical changes you can make for a big impact.

-Hopefully you’ll give each of these tips a try and finally get the sleep you and the whole family need.
+Hopefully, you can give each of these tactics a try and finally get the sleep you and the whole family need.
 As one parent said about the article:

-Think of your own reminders, or the times you’ve sidestepped a routine or forgotten to do a task.
+Think of your own reminders, the times you’ve sidestepped a routine, or forgotten to do a task.
 Now think of toddlers, with just a few years’ experience, and you can see that repetitive reminders are often necessary.

 So, what does that look like for bedtime?
-First, remind your toddler during the day about what happens at bedtime.
+First, remind her during the day about what happens at bedtime.
 Set your expectations about what she’ll be doing throughout the routine as well as what happens at the end of it.

 “After brushing your teeth, I’ll give you a bath and help you change into pajamas,” you might start.
-“We’ll then read four books on my bed.
+“We’ll then read four bedtime books on my bed.
 When we’re done, we’ll walk to your room and say goodnight to the stuffies.
-I’ll tuck you in bed and turn off the light, and you must be quiet and lie down when I close the door.”
+I’ll tuck you in bed and turn off the light, and you’ll lie down when I close the door.”

-Then as you go through the routine, remind her once again the next steps and expectations.
-The more you do this, the more she realizes that every night is the same, no exceptions.
+Then as you go through the routine, remind her once again of the next steps and expectations.
+The more you do this, the more she realizes that every night is the same—no exceptions.

 “This was excellent!!!
 Thank you so much.” -Cari-Ann Walls